domspenc/domspenc.github.io/README.md

 ✔️ <em>Include JavaScript to add some dynamic elements to your site.
 (Extra tricky!)</em> </br>
 I added a fun little interactive pop-down using Javascript when the #baddieButton (at the bottom of the main page) is clicked.
 It needs a few improvements (like if someone types something other than 'yes' or 'no') but it's a start!
 Try it for yourself!

+### Other
+There are a number of features that do not work as intended and are in need of work in future, namely the hamburger button (location when in mobile view, and functionality).

 ​
 ### Screenshots